Red Zone Tabling

 If you would like to request to preview the menu or request that we cater your event please email Sara Smith-Paez at [email protected]

-Created by the OneStudent organization, sexversations is an interactive card game filled with conversation prompts about sexual health, consent, gender roles, sexual assault, and sexuality as a whole.
-Sharing ideas around these topics help tackle the taboos that can hinder reporting or seeing a health professional.
+Created by the OneStudent organization, Sexversations is an interactive card game filled with conversation prompts about sexual health, consent, gender roles, sexual assault, and sexuality as a whole.
+Sharing ideas around these topics helps to tackle the taboos that can hinder reporting or seeing a health professional.
 This casual and informative program can be adapted for large or small groups.
 PACT offers Sexversations about once a semester, but could host for a specific group if requested.

-New to PACT this year, we will be offering the Escalation Workshop created by the OneLove Foundation.
-This workshop includes a 40 minute video of a couple's relationship and the way abuse can escalate.
+PACT will be offering the Escalation Workshop created by the OneLove Foundation.
+This workshop includes a 40-minute video of a couple's relationship and the way abuse can escalate.
 A guided discussion takes place after viewing the film to help participants identify the warning signs they witnessed in the fictional couple's relationship, as well as work through their personal bystander strategies.
-PACT offers this workshop to the whole campus community once a year in October, but will host for specific groups if requested.
+PACT offers this workshop to the whole campus community once a year in October but will host it for specific groups if requested.

 Take Back the Night

-Denim Day was started after an Itallian Supreme Court case that overturned a rape conviction on the grounds that a survivor was wearing tight jeans, and must have helped her attacker remove them, thereby implying consent.
-The community, including the women in Itallian Parliament were outraged.
-In a demonstration of support and solidarity with the survivor, all the women in Itallian Parliament wore jeans to work the next day.
+Denim Day was started after an Italian Supreme Court case that overturned a rape conviction on the grounds that a survivor was wearing tight jeans and must have helped her attacker remove them, thereby implying consent.
+The community, including the women in Italian Parliament, were outraged.
+In a demonstration of support and solidarity with the survivor, all the women in the Italian Parliament wore jeans to work the next day.
 Denim Day is now celebrated annually to reject victim blaming and support survivors.